alexmohr/worf/README.md

 * stylesheet -> use style instead
 * color / colors -> GTK4 does not support color files

-## New options
-* --fuzzy-length: Defines how long a string must be be

 ## Not supported